Heuristical and numerical considerations for the carbuncle phenomenon: Influence of one-dimensional issues

 \subsection{Influence of the order of the scheme}

 Since it is often reported that increasing the order of the scheme applied in the computation reduces the carbuncle, here we investigate the relation between the order of the scheme and the 1d-stability of the discretized shock.
-As was pointed out by Roe and Zaide~\cite{zaide-diss,zaide_flux,zaide_shock_2011}, a major role is played by the fact that it is impossible, at least for gas dynamics and shallow water flows, to split a shock satisfying the Rankine-Hugoniot condition into two subsequent shocks which both would satisfy the Rankine-Hugoniot condition.
+At this point, we should stress out that throughout this paper the term \emph{order} refers to the design order of the scheme, which is only achieved in smooth parts of the flow field, and not to the actual order of the scheme which would automatically drop in the vicinity of shocks.
+As was pointed out by Roe and Zaide~\cite{zaide-diss,zaide_flux,zaide_shock_2011}, a major role is played by the fact that it is impossible, at least for gas dynamics and shallow water flows, to split a shock satisfying the Rankine-Hugoniot condition into two consecutive shocks which both would satisfy the Rankine-Hugoniot condition.
 This situation improves for higher order, at least when geometric reconstruction is applied.
 For the computation of the inter-cell fluxes, two states are available, one at the left cell boundary and one at the right cell boundary.
 Thus, for a steady shock it would be sufficient to satisfy

 which can easily be achieved by

 This is (for a scalar situation) sketched out in Figure~\ref{fig:shockho}.
 For the sake of simplicity, in the following, we restrict our considerations to the scalar case.
 It is easy to see how the results can be transferred back to the systems case.